 Your hip is one of the body’s largest joints.
 It is a ball-and-socket joint.
 The bone surfaces of the hip joint are covered with articular cartilage, a smooth tissue that cushions the ends of the bones and enables them to move easily.
-When significant damage occurs to the hip joint it may not naturally repair.
-When other conservative forms of treatment such as physiotherapy fails to assist your hip pain, the hip joint itself may need to be replaced with a prosthetic hip joint, known as a hip replacement.
+When significant damage occurs to the hip joint, it may not naturally repair.
+When other conservative treatment forms such as physiotherapy fail to assist your hip pain, the hip joint itself may need to be replaced with a prosthetic hip joint, known as a hip replacement.

 What Conditions Can Lead to a Hip Replacement?